With Epstein conspiracy theories, Trump faces a crisis of his own making

 NEW YORK — (AP) — As his supporters erupt over the Justice Department's failure to release much-hyped records in Jeffrey Epstein's sex trafficking investigation, President Donald Trump's strategy has been to downplay the issue.

 His problem?
-That nothing-to-see-here approach doesn’t work for those who have learned from him that they must not give up until the government’s deepest, darkest secrets are exposed.
+That nothing-to-see-here approach doesn’t work for those who've learned from him they must not give up until the government’s deepest, darkest secrets are exposed.

 The online reaction was swift, with followers calling the Republican president “out of touch” and demanding transparency.